bwva/HTML-SpinnerElem/README.md

 The defaults for spinners may be customized, baking in your preferred attributes so it's not necessary to provide them in markup.
 Unless you specify otherwise, they will still assume the color and size of the text they're embedded in, like a text character.

-Where spinnerComponent.js loads, it provides a utility function to create additional spinners with different defaults:
+When spinnerComponent.js loads, it provides a utility function to create additional spinners with different defaults:
 ```
   <script>
     createSpinnerElement('x-fast-revspinner', { speed: '.5', dir: 'ccw'});